Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 An in-depth report on the causes, diagnosis, treatment, and prevention of melanoma and nonmelanoma skin cancers.

 - The skin is the largest organ in the body and is composed of several cell types.
-Skin cancer is the most common cancer.
+Skin cancer, in various forms, is the most common cancer.
 Different skin cancers start in different cells of the skin.

-- Skin cancers are divided into two major groups: Nonmelanoma includes basal cell cancer and squamous cell cancer, and melanoma is the deadliest form of skin cancer.
+- Based on the type of cell in which they originate, skin cancers are divided into two major groups: melanoma and non-melanoma skin cancers.
+Nonmelanoma skin cancer (NMSC) includes basal cell carcinoma and squamous cell carcinoma.
+Melanoma, derived from melanocytes, is the deadliest form of skin cancer.

-- Over 2 million new cases of nonmelanoma cancer occur each year.
+- Over 2 million new cases of nonmelanoma skin cancer occur each year in the United States.

 - The incidence of melanoma has increased by close to 10 times over the last 20 to 30 years and is increasing in frequency in people under the age of 40.

-- The risk of melanoma and nonmalignant skin cancer rises with more frequency and length of time using indoor tanning devices, especially when tanning starts young (in the 20s and 30s).
+- The risk of melanoma and nonmelanoma skin cancer rises with more frequency and length of time using indoor tanning devices, especially when tanning starts young (in the teenage and early 20s).
 Newer tanning technology does not appear to be any safer than older tanning beds.
 The World Health Organization has labeled tanning beds a carcinogen.

-- Some studies have found that taking aspirin is associated with a lower risk of melanoma.
+- Some studies have found that taking aspirin is associated with a lower risk of melanoma in women but may increase the risk of melanoma in men.
 However, many studies contradict one another and aspirin can have unwanted side effects.
-More research is needed to assess benefits, dosages, and timing of aspirin.
+More research is needed to assess benefits, risks, dosages, and timing of aspirin.

 - People with a family history of melanoma have approximately twice the risk of developing melanoma as those without a family history.
 Some genetic defects have been identified but there are others that remain unknown.